typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 intermediate) users of cats-effect.
 So do not worry if it takes some time for you to master.

-### Exercise: using a custom thread pool in echo server
+#### Exercise: using a custom thread pool in echo server
 Given what we know so far, how could we solve the problem of the limited number of clients attended in parallel in our echo server?
-Recall that in traditional servers we would make use of an specific thread pool for clients, able to resize in case more threads are needed.
+Recall that in traditional servers we would make use of an specific thread pool for clients, able to resize itself by creating new threads if they are needed.
 You can get such a pool using `Executors.newCachedThreadPool()` as in the example of the previous section.
 But take care of shutting it down when the server is stopped!

-### Solution
+#### Solution
 Well, the solution is quite straighforward.
 We only need to create a thread pool and execution context, and use it whenever we need to read input from some connected client.
 So the beginning of the `loop` function would look like: